rentweb3/RentWeb3-code/README.md

 you will not find good platforms.

 This was a calling moment for us.<br/>
-We took the pledge to provide Web3 assets renting in an easy way.
+We took the pledge to provide renting of Web3 assets in an easy way.

 ## What it does
 We provide services for

--   Creators
+-   Digital Artists
 -   NFT Holders
--   Developers
+-   Blockchain Developers
 -   Users

-### Creators
+### Digital Artists
-Creators are those who have created an NFT Collection.<br/>
+Digital Artists are those who have created an NFT Collection.<br/>
 For whitelisting and sale of their collection, we provide **Rentable Dapps** made by the best designers and developers in the space.

 ### NFT Holders
 NFT holders can **Rent their NFTs** for specific time in exchange of some money while still being the owner of them .<br/>
 Good way to earn passive income.

-### Developers
+### Blockchain Developers
 They can build a website that does whitelisting and sale of the NFTs <br/>
 by interacting with already deployed smart contracts. <br/>
 These deployed contracts are dynamic means that same website <br/> can be rented for different collections, time after time.